Deputy Majority Leader

 She was also one of 48 state leaders from across the nation selected for the prestigious Henry Toll Fellowship Program sponsored by the Council of State Governments in 2016.

 During her first legislative session in 2015, she championed civil rights legislation for women, sponsoring a bill that prohibits employers from discriminating against, and failing to provide reasonable accommodations for, employees due to pregnancy or medical conditions related to pregnancy or childbirth.
 She also sponsored a law that removes the requirement that a person convicted of and sentenced for a crime be presently serving an initial term of imprisonment prior to requesting forensic DNA testing.

 Prior to her election to the House, she was a member of the Central Falls City Council.

-Born July 24, 1987, she graduated from Central Falls High School, where she is a member of the school’s Athletic Hall of Fame.
-She received her degree, majoring in political science and communication studies, from the University of Rhode Island in 2009.
+Born July 24, 1987, she graduated from Central Falls High School and received her degree, majoring in political science and communication studies, from the University of Rhode Island in 2009.